rishi921/MeasureUp/README.md

 # IntelligentEvaluatingSystem
-The Intelligent Evaluating System is a web-based application designed to assess students' abilities in mathematics, particularly in the field of mensuration.
+MeasureUp an Intelligent Evaluating System is a web-based application designed to assess students' abilities in mathematics, particularly in the field of mensuration.
 It presents students with multiple-choice questions and evaluates their problem-solving skills.
 Once a student successfully completes a level, they will no longer be presented with that particular level.

 # Features
 Multiple-choice questions on mensuration